 From the Datasets page, click the “Create Dataset” button.

-You can upload a CSV, or enter data directly into the table.
+You can upload a CSV, JSON, JSONL, or Feather file, or enter data directly into the table.

 Using a dataset in an evaluation run